ffloyd/dynamic_defaults/README.md

 ## How it works

 Elixir's `defstruct` evaluates defaults at compile time.
-`BetterStruct` wraps `defstruct` macro and it allows:
+`DynamicDefaults` wraps `defstruct` macro and it allows:

 - getting `defstruct`'s arguments' AST and generating a factory function that applies defaults at runtime
 - modifying `defstruct` arguments before passing them to original `defstruct` (to remove defaults or keep them as-is)
 - keeping call to the original `defstruct` instead of reimplementing its behavior (which would increase maintenance burden and risk of bugs)

-In order to implement `forbid_literal_syntax`, `BetterStruct` uses Elixir's compiler tracers to detect literal struct syntax usage.
+In order to implement `forbid_literal_syntax`, `DynamicDefaults` uses Elixir's compiler tracers to detect literal struct syntax usage.

 ## Options